Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Discussion

-Our study highlights several areas where the work could be extended.
+A central limitation is that our OJ role was effectively \emph{``fixed''}: we worked with only two OJs, both of whom were deeply involved in the system's creative development.
+GravField fuses multiple tools (Unity, Ableton, TouchOSC), and in practice the learning curve makes ad-hoc onboarding difficult within short workshop timelines.
+This constrains replicability and may reflect the specific sensibilities of these particular OJs rather than the system's general potential.
+Future work should recruit and train a broader pool of OJs and develop an \emph{``OJ playbook''} (e.g., documented intervention patterns, parameter presets, safety rails, and logging of when/why changes occur) to make the practice more transferable across facilitators and venues.

 One challenge lies in how nudging is typically evaluated.
 Most studies rely on task-based, quantitative metrics, yet in our open-ended setting, such measures risk overlooking the very qualities we sought to investigate.
-A promising direction would be to combine quantitative traces with participants’ accounts of sensemaking, enabling behavioural shifts to be interpreted alongside how they were experienced.
+A promising direction would be to combine quantitative traces with participants’ accounts of sensemaking, enabling behavioral shifts to be interpreted alongside how they were experienced.

 Another limitation comes from the sensing scope.
 By focusing mainly on head movement, we anchored feedback to a single locus of control.
 This narrowed the embodied repertoire available to participants and restricted the nuance of interaction.
 Extending the system to whole-body sensing, through depth cameras, inertial sensors, or optical skeleton tracking, could distribute forces across limbs, diversify mappings, and broaden accessibility for different movement abilities.